 Today I'll tell you what happened recently and what caused the pain that brought me to the floor.
 I'll also tell you what I learned about how to get rid of a UTI fast and without drugs, and about the way I was reminded of those times when we're really happy for doctors and pharmaceuticals…

-(Note: see the update at the end of this post about how to prevent kidney stones and what causes them!!!
+(Note: See the update at the end of this post about how to prevent kidney stones and what causes them!!!
 Or just read here.
 Hint: I take this daily since I eat so much pastured butter and either take vitamin D or try to get lots of sun in summer months.)

 Some of this story doesn't even make sense, maybe you can help me figure it out.

 It all started first thing Monday morning when I noticed a funny feeling in my lower abdomen, a mild ache, and I couldn't put my finger on what it was.
 It felt a little like a menstrual cramp but it wasn't the right time for that.
 Within a couple of hours I knew it was the beginnings of a urinary tract infection, because I was having the classic symptoms I learned about many years ago in nursing school: I felt like I had to go ALL the time.
 As the day went on this urgency and pressure increased to where it felt like I'd been holding it in forever after a huge cup of coffee, but when I'd go then usually only a little would trickle out.
 I didn't have the burning sensation like some do with bladder infections, and figured this was because it was just in the beginning stages.

 So I did what any naturally-minded health conscious person would do: I used this search engine that brings up only the sites I trust!